mplattu/engineguard/README.md

 ### Building and Uploading the Code

  * Install PlatformIO
+ * Copy the configuration template `include/settings.cpp.sample` to `include/settings.cpp`.
+   Make necessary changes.
+ * If you are planning to use OTA updates copy `include/settings.mk.sample` to `include/settings.mk`.
+   Make necessary changes.
- * You'll find the configurations from `src/engineguard.cpp`.
+ * You'll find more configurations in `src/engineguard.cpp`.
 If you don't have twin engines just remove references to the engine 2.
- * `make upload` should build and upload the code to your ESP32
+ * `make upload` should build and upload the code to your ESP32 via USB.
+ * `make upload_ota` should do the same as OTA update after you have uploaded the first version of the code via USB.
  * I had problems uploading the code to an unused ESP32.
 It appears that my chip was missing some boot code.
 Uploading a simple Hello World from Arduino IDE did the trick.